Kirstenumali/PepperKotlinInformation/README.md

-The method name onRobotFocusGained is use for activites not to run in other activities
+The method named **onRobotFocusGained is use for activites not to run in other activities**
 ``` bash
 override fun onRobotFocusGained(qiContext: QiContext) {
         this.qiContext = qiContext